 Your adjoining owner is anyone that has an interest greater than a year-to-year tenancy in the neighbouring property that will be affected by party wall work.
 This means that if the property is occupied by a long-term tenant or a leasehold owner, you will need to notify them as well as their landlord and/or freeholder.

-How do I notify the adjoining owner(s)?
+- How do I notify the adjoining owner(s)?

 If possible, you should discuss your construction plans with your neighbours informally before you need to give notice, so that any potential issues can be negotiated beforehand and they feel more comfortable providing consent.

-What happens after Notice has been served?
+- What happens after a Party Wall Notice has been served?

 After you or your surveyor has served Notice, your adjoining owner should respond with written consent within 14 days if they are happy with your plans.
 If they wish for any changes to be made to your plans then they will need to provide you with a counter-notice requesting these alterations.
 Where consent has not been given in the 14 days following Notice being served, it is considered as a party wall dispute.

-What if the adjoining owner does not consent to the works?
+- What if the adjoining owner does not consent to the works?

 When an adjoining owner is not satisfied with the proposed works, both parties are entitled to seek professional arbitration through a surveyor.
 This may be the same surveyor (known as an ‘agreed surveyor’), or separate ones for the building owner and adjoining owner.
 The surveyor(s) then impartially negotiate the terms between parties to draw up an “award”.

-What does a party wall award cover?
+- What does a party wall award cover?

 A party wall award states the work that will be carried out and the agreed terms of it being conducted.
 For example, the adjoining owner may stipulate that construction cannot be carried out during evenings or weekends, or that certain access can only be granted at particular times.